cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 $ tilde(phi)_K = phi_K/(pi/2). $<eq:target1_normalized>

 A difference between a value $tilde(phi)_K^("real")$ and a predicted value $tilde(phi)_K^("predicted")$ can be interpreted as the error relative to the domain of $phi_K$.
 For example, a difference of 0.02 means that the predicted value has a deviation of 2% of $pi/2$.
 In other words a deviation of 2% of $phi_K$'s domain.
 This way the Mean Absolute Error (MAE) can be seen as the deviation in the prediction of the model given in pieces of the target's domain, or as an angular error.
-For example, a MAE of 0.02 means that the model is deviated 0.02 domains ($0.02 * pi/2$) or has an error of 1.8 degrees in average.
+For example, a MAE of 0.02 means that the model is deviated 0.02 domains ($0.02 times pi/2$) or has an error of 1.8 degrees in average.
 In a similar way the RMSE can be interpreted as the root square deviation given in pieces of domains, on average.
 MAE and Root Mean Square Error (RMSE) are defined in @chap:failure.

 === Results of the polynomial regression